logaretm/collectionsjs/README.md

 ### Testing

-I use `ava` for testing which is an amazing framework.
+I use `ava` for testing which is an amazing test runner.
+With `nyc` for coverage.

-`npm install`

 `npm run test`